Try our AWARD WINNING rubs & sauces now!

 Here’s how I grill up these delicious Brussels sprouts.
 They’ll be ready in less than 45 minutes and you can easily cook them alongside other meat or veggies on the grill.

 1. Prep the Brussels sprouts.
-Remove the stems, cut them in half lengthwise, and remove any leaves or brown spots from the sprouts.
-Place them in a large baking sheet, and drizzle them lightly with olive oil.
+Remove the stems and cut them in half lengthwise, then remove any leaves or brown spots from the sprouts.
+Place them in a large baking sheet, then drizzle them lightly with olive oil.

 2. Cook the bacon.
 Grill your bacon in a 12″ cast iron skillet for 3-5 minutes or until the fat is rendered and the edges of the bacon have begun to brown.

 3. Make the foil packet.
 Lay out a large sheet of heavy duty aluminum foil.
-Add the bacon and Brussels sprouts to the foil, sprinkle with Hey Grill Hey Signature Sweet Rub and create a tightly sealed packet (this is extremely important to ensure nothing leaks out while flipping the packet on the grill).
+Add the bacon and Brussels sprouts to the foil, then sprinkle with Hey Grill Hey Signature Sweet Rub.
+Create a tightly sealed packet (this is extremely important to ensure nothing leaks out while flipping).

 4. Get to the grill!
 Preheat your grill (I like to use my Weber Genesis II) to Medium-High heat, or 375 degrees F. Grill the packet for 20-25 minutes, shaking the packet occasionally to distribute the sprouts and flipping the packet after 10 minutes.